lukasbestle/structurerphp/README.md

 ## The CLI

 `Structurer.php` has a CLI called `structurer` to save existing structures as `.structure` files - the files `Structurer.php` can then use to reproduce the same structure.

-The CLI can also reproduce the structures.
+The CLI can also reproduce the structures itself if you ever need that.

 Basically, it's the whole library with command line magic.